lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * LA: LPWAN Application.
 Application sending/consuming headers to/from the End System.

 * LC: LPWAN Compressor.
 Process in the network compression/decompressing headers.
-LC implements SCHC.
+LC uses SCHC rules to perfom compression decompression.

 * MO: Matching Operator.
 Operator used to compare a value contained in a field's header with a value contained in a rule.